San Francisco can quickly end Tenderloin drug dealing - The San Francisco Examiner

 San Francisco has allowed the Tenderloin neighborhood to be overwhelmed by drug dealers.
 All while ignoring proven methods to eliminate street dealing.

-The essential strategy the SFPD ignores is hot spot policing.
-Adding officers to “hot spots” of crime and public drug activity is how New York City experienced an 81% drop in crime from 1990-2009.
+The essential strategy the San Francisco Police Department ignores is hot spot policing.
+Adding officers to hot spots of crime and public drug activity is how New York City experienced an 81% drop in crime from 1990-2009.
 (No, it was not due to the racist practice of “stop and frisk.”)
 Most of this crime occurred in low-income communities of color like San Francisco’s Tenderloin.

 How the strategy works